Posts By :

 Fuel Market News

-Crude oil is trading below $80 for the seventh straight week at a current price of $77.78/barrel. $0.30 lower than last week, as oil prices trended downward for the first time in weeks.
-Although with a drop of $0.30, the market was hardly affected.
+Crude oil is trading below $80 for the second week straight, at a current price of $78.12/barrel, $0.51 lower than last week, as oil prices trended downward, for the fourth straight week.

 It’s essential to recognize that fuel prices result from a complex interplay of the factors mentioned above and other factors regionally.
 Additionally, prices may vary by specific regions within Oregon and Washington.
 For the most precise and up-to-date information on fuel prices and the causes for these price changes within your area, use the links below for AAA & GasBuddy.